Mehrpouya/openbubble/chapterI.md

 (1877) was one of the first authors who used the title philosophy of technology in the 19^th^ century.
 The first wave of thinkers were mainly concerned with industrial revolution and its consequences.
-The consensus among scholars during this wave was barely dystopian[]{custom-style="CommentReference"}.
+The consensus among scholars during this wave was barely dystopian.
 Only after the great war, came along strong voices of criticism and fear of autonomous technologies began to rise.
 Obviously there were also positive voices such as Franklin and Jefferson "...For them progress meant pursuit of technology and science in the interest of human betterment..."
 (Smith